Paolo Bugia: Professional career

 Bugia was drafted seventh overall by Red Bull in the 2005 PBA draft.

 Bugia was waived by Red Bull, but was picked up and signed by Purefoods Tender Juicy Giants.

-On August 2009, Bugia was traded by Purefoods to Barangay Ginebra Kings.
+In August 2009, Bugia was traded by Purefoods to Barangay Ginebra Kings.
 Barangay Ginebra traded Paul Artadi, Rafi Reavis, and the rights to 2009 8th pick overall Chris Timberlake for Enrico Villanueva, Rich Alvarez, Celino Cruz, and Paolo Bugia of Purefoods.
 Burger King acted as the conduit team, trading Pocholo Villanueva to Ginebra and acquiring the rights to 2009 Rookie draft eighteenth pick Orlando Daroya and future picks.
 However, he did not play a single game with them.

 He was signed by the Rain or Shine Elasto Painters during the off-season after being released by Ginebra.
 He played one conference with the Elasto Painters.

 On January 20, he along with Sol Mercado were traded by Rain or Shine to the Meralco Bolts in exchange for Beau Belga as part of a three team deal that involved Meralco, Rain or Shine and Air21.
 However, he along with Hans Thiele were traded to the Alaska Aces for Reynel Hugnatan.